hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/performance/3-analyze-query-plans.md

 }
 ```

-and click on `Analyze` button.
+And click on the `Analyze` button.

 ![Explain/Analyze](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura-advanced/explain-analyze.png)

-You can notice that there is a Sequential scan.
+You can notice that there is a Sequential Scan.
 This could become slower if there are a lot of records in the database.

-We can now create an index on the name column of the channel table:

-Head to the Data tab on the Hasura Console and navigate to the `SQL` tab again.
+To improve the performance, we can create an index on the name column of the `channel` table.
+Head to the `Data` tab in the Hasura Console and navigate to the `SQL` tab.

 Execute the following statement: